laravel/docs/billing.md

 	$user->charge(100);

-The `charge` method accepts the amount you would like to charge in the lowest denominator of the currency.
+The `charge` method accepts the amount you would like to charge in the **lowest denominator of the currency**.
 So, for example, the example above will charge 100 cents, or $1.00, against the user's credit card.

 The `charge` method also accepts an array for its second argument, allowing you to pass any options you wish to the underlying Stripe charge creation: